Accidentally liked a picture on Instagram? Check out my post about privacy and notifications for liking and unliking on

 Go to your profile.
 Tap your username at the top.
 Tap the account you’d like to switch to.

-3. Can I see Instagram pictures online (in my browser outside the app)?
+3. Can I see Instagram pictures on a desktop/laptop or in my browser outside the app?

 Yes, at instagram.com/USERNAME.
 Alternatively, users can directly share pictures to Facebook, Twitter, Tumblr, Flickr, and via direct message, text message, or email.
 If a user simply tweets a link to the IG picture, you can see the picture by clicking the link (it used to appear in twitter.com’s native display).
 However, you won’t be able to login and Like or comment when viewing IG pics shared to these other networks; the likes and comments would be native to those platforms.
 To like or comment within Instagram on your browser (not using the app), login to instagram.com.

 4. Can I like and comment on Instagram pictures outside the app?
 How can I manage my Instagram account in a browser?